 A heel spur is a hooked bony growth protruding from under the heel bone (calcaneus).
-It is often found to co-exist with plantar fasciitis.
+It has identical symptoms to, and is often found to co-exist with plantar fasciitis.

 Heel Spur Symptoms

-A heel spur can also occur without any symptoms at all and the athlete would never know they have one unless it was spotted on an Xray.
-Likewise, Plantar fasciitis can occur without a heel spur.
+A heel spur can also occur without any symptoms at all and you would never know you have one unless it was spotted on an Xray.

 What causes a heel spur?

-The heel spur can also occur as a normal anatomical variation of the calcaneum in some cases.
+A heel spur can also occur as a normal anatomical variation of the calcaneus bone in some cases.
 It can also occur as a normal process of ageing with calcification of ligaments.

 Heel Spur Treatment

-The most important part of treatment is rest.
-Do not undertake activities which hurt the foot or aggravate symptoms as this will only cause painful symptoms to persist.
+Rest – the most important part of treatment is rest.
+Do not undertake activities which hurt your foot or aggravate symptoms as this will only cause painful symptoms to persist.

-Taping the foot is an excellent way of providing support and protection to the heel.
-The plantar fasciitis taping technique can often relieve symptoms instantly.
+Arch support taping – is an excellent way of providing support and protection to the heel.
+A plantar fasciitis taping technique can often relieve symptoms instantly.
 All that is needed is a simple roll of 2.5cm zinc oxide tape.

 Plantar Fasciitis Night Splint